Young-ook/terraform-aws-eks/examples/blueprint/README.md

 cd terraform-aws-eks/examples/blueprint
 ```

 Then you are in **blueprint** directory under your current workspace.
 There is an exmaple that shows how to use terraform configurations to create and manage an EKS cluster and Addon utilities on your AWS account.
-Check out and apply it using terraform command.
-If you don't have the terraform and kubernetes tools in your environment, go to the main [page](https://github.com/Young-ook/terraform-aws-eks) of this repository and follow the installation instructions before you move to the next step.
+Please make sure that you have installed the terraform and kubectl in your workspace before moving to the next step.

 Run terraform:
 ```